Stephen Báthory at Pskov

 Matejko exhibited it in Prague and for it was made an academician of the Academy of Fine Arts in Prague and an honorary foreign member of the French Académie des Beaux-Arts, as well as winning a Medal of Arts from the Academy of Fine Arts in Vienna.
 It and Rejtan were seized by the Germans during World War II and hurriedly evacuated in 1944, leaving them both badly damaged.
-They were both rediscovered in the village of Przesieka near Jelenia Góra professor Stanislaw Lorentz and their restoration took three years.
+They were both rediscovered in the village of Przesieka near Jelenia Góra by Professor Stanislaw Lorentz.
+Their restoration took three years.

-The painting depicts the events only metaphorically, as part of a broader narrative depicting the significance of the event outside of its immediate context.
+The literal interpretation of the painting is historically inaccurate since it depicts the events metaphorically, as part of a broader narrative depicting the significance of the event outside of its immediate context.